 Finding Your Physical Strength

 The first thing to remind yourself of is that you carried and birthed a baby.
 If that’s not extreme strength, I’m not sure what is.
-Give your body time to adapt and give yourself time to come to terms with your new body.
+Give your body time to adapt and give yourself time to come to terms with your new body and regain your self-confidence after baby.

 Your body may never be the same, but you can adjust your style to suit it.
 There’s nothing worse than ill-fitting clothes to make you feel self-conscious.
 Don’t feel guilty for spending a bit of money finding the clothes that fit you and that you feel comfortable in.